EDUCATING AND EMPOWERING CLIENTS

 Thirst for Knowledge

-Wendy Alton has been in practice for 17 years and has been practicing family law exclusively for the last 12 years, all day, every day.
+Wendy Alton has been in practicing for over 20 years and exclusively in family law for over 15 years, all day, every day.
 She stays abreast of current case law and ongoing training through the Institute of Continuing Legal Education (ICLE).
 Every year, she completes at least two to three seminars, if not more, to keep up on current trends and changes in the law.

 Her passion for education carries over to how she informs and guides clients through the options involved in their cases.
 She also shares her knowledge by contributing to blogs and local newspapers, including the Northville Record.
 ABC News and the Detroit News have sought her expertise on family law issues as well.